top of page

 • Only consume 2 tsp of your cooked mushroom to about monitor for symptoms for 24–72 hrs.
 It is wise to save a sample of the mushroom as well.

 • Avoid alcohol.
 If you end up having an allergy to the species, alcohol may produce worsened symptoms.
-Note that certian Coprinus species should never be consumed with alcohol.
+Note that certain Coprinus (Inky Cap) species should never be consumed with alcohol.

 • Avoid sharing with people with susceptible to sickness.
 Young children, older folk, and people who simply do not want to try wild mushrooms (fear can make you sick, too!) may be more vulnerable to adverse reactions.